Le quattro volte: Reception

+Critical response

-On Rotten Tomatoes the film has an approval rating of 93% based on 54 reviews, with an average rating of 8.08/10, making the film a "Certified Fresh" on the website's rating system.
+On Rotten Tomatoes the film has an approval rating of 93% based on 54 reviews, with an average rating of 8.1/10.
 The site's the consensus states "Birth, death, and transformation are examined in Le quattro volte, a profound and often funny meditation on the cycles of life on earth."
-On Metacritic, the film has a weighted average score of 80 out of 100, based on 16 reviews, indicating "Generally favorable reviews."
+On Metacritic, the film has a weighted average score of 80 out of 100, based on 16 reviews, indicating "generally favorable reviews".

 Jonathan Romney, writing in The Independent on Sunday, described Le quattro volte as "both magnificent and magnificently economical," remarking "I like to think that it's possible for cinema to make profound cosmological statements without having to go all Cecil B. DeMille."
 Romney finds the film "the freshest and the deepest film I've encountered in a while," and "one of those rare films that anyone could enjoy, whether or not they normally care for slow Italian art cinema."